Introduction

 - Mega-IPO

-SpaceX filed a confidential S-1 with the SEC on April 1, 2026, codenamed "Project Apex."
-The targeted valuation is $1.75 trillion (up from $1.25 trillion when SpaceX merged with xAI in February 2026).
-The contemplated $75 billion+ raise would surpass Saudi Aramco's $29.4 billion 2019 IPO as the largest in history by nearly 3x.
+SpaceX filed a confidential S-1 with the SEC on April 1, 2026, codenamed "Project Apex," targeting a $1.75 trillion valuation (up from $1.25 trillion when SpaceX merged with xAI in February 2026).
+On June 11, 2026, it priced the deal at $135 per share (555,555,555 shares), raising $75 billion and surpassing Saudi Aramco's $29.4 billion 2019 IPO as the largest in history by nearly 3x.
+The pricing valued SpaceX at roughly $1.77 trillion, making it the seventh-largest US public company at debut, ahead of Tesla (around $1.6 trillion).

 Roadshow, Bookrunners, and Retail Allocation